 As seen in the tests prior to entering the car, the Speciale proved its potential at that year’s 24 Hours of Le Mans, finishing third overall.
 These competition cars are are collectible as the 250 GTO for the 1965 season, making them extremely sought-after.
 Chassis 06701 sold for an incredible $26 million at a 2014 RM Sotheby’s auction.

 1964 Ferrari 275 P

 The Ferrari 275 P is a development of the Ferrari 250 P, rather than being based on the 275 road car.
 The Ferrari 275 P has an increased displacement and a slightly different body.
-Under the hood you’ll find a bored-out 3.3-L V12 based on the 250 TR.
-It was previously used in the 250 P. Simultaneously, Ferrari introduced the 330 P, which was slightly more powerful than the 250 P. Both were raced and enjoyed by customers.
+Under the hood you’ll find a bored-out 3.3-L V12 based on the 250 TR, which was previously used in the 250 P. Simultaneously, Ferrari introduced the 330 P, which was slightly more powerful than the 250 P, but both were raced and enjoyed by customers.
 Some liked the nimble feel of the 275 and some preferred the increased power output of the 330 P. Unfortunately, all four 250 P chassis were used for the 275 and 330 variants.

 Ferrari 275 P and 330 P racing cars were actively and successfully raced by Scuderia Ferrari, N.A.R.T. and Maranello Concessionaires in the 1964/65 seasons.
 The most notable result was a 1-2-3 finish at the 1964 24 Hours of Le Mans.